kristinallarsen/cloud-ear/_posts/2024-10-22-georeferencing_tutorial.md

 Here's some text about why you'd want to do this, which will show up above the jump.

 <!--more-->
-## Background Links
+## Background Info

-What is georeferencing?
+- What is georeferencing?
 [https://blogs.loc.gov/maps/2021/01/georeferencing-moving-analog-maps-into-modern-day-gis/](https://blogs.loc.gov/maps/2021/01/georeferencing-moving-analog-maps-into-modern-day-gis/)

-What is a IIIF Manifest?
+- What is a IIIF Manifest?
 [https://iiif.io/guides/using_iiif_resources/#what-is-a-iiif-manifest](https://iiif.io/guides/using_iiif_resources/#what-is-a-iiif-manifest)

-About Allmaps and Allmaps Editor [https://allmaps.org/](https://allmaps.org/)

-Learn more about Felt:
+- What is Allmaps?
+[https://allmaps.org/](https://allmaps.org/)

+- What is Felt?
 [https://felt.com/about](https://felt.com/about)

-Documentation about doing more with Felt [https://help.felt.com](https://help.felt.com)
+- What else can you do with Felt?
+[https://help.felt.com](https://help.felt.com)

-## 1. Locate and copy a IIIF manifest link for your map
+## 1. Get Started: Locate and copy a IIIF manifest link for your map

 *IIIF manifest links can be found on many digital repository and library sites.
 Unfortunately, there’s not much standardization across sites as to where to put them in a record, so you may have to dig around for them.
 Below are screenshots of where to find manifest links on David Rumsey’s website and in Stanford’s Searchworks library catalog.*

 ***You do not need to get a link from both places, just choose one to use, copy it, and move to step 2.***

-### Find IIIF Manifest on Davidrumsey.com:
+### A. Find IIIF Manifest on Davidrumsey.com:

 1. Click SHARE to reveal dropdown menu
 2. Click “IIIF Manifests” to reveal text box with link